treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 Again using an iterator allowed us to give a name to something (first ten lines) that was previously unnamed.
 Naming things can make our code more descriptive and more readable.

-As a bonus we also removed the need for a `break` statement in our loop.
-The `islice` utility handles the breaking for us.
+As a bonus we also removed the need for a `break` statement in our loop because the `islice` utility handles the breaking for us.

 You can find many more iteration helper functions in [itertools][] in the standard library as well as in third-party libraries such as [boltons][] and [more-itertools][].